ncpa0cpl/react-quarks/README.md

 const counter = quark(0);
 ```

-To declare the quark type you will need to assert the desired type into the initial value (This is a limitation of TypeScript and how the generic types inference works, if you were to specify the type with the `<>` symbols you'd have to also define the types for all of the quark selectors, actions and middlewares as well):
+To declare the quark type you will need to assert the desired type into the initial value (This is a limitation of TypeScript and how the generic types inference works, if you were to specify the type with the `<>` symbols you'd have to also manually define the types for all of the quark selectors, actions and middlewares as well, no inference):

 ```ts
 const listOfNumbers = quark([] as number[]);